Bearkat Marching Band: Band development (1920–40)

-Growth from 1940–1962
+Growth from 1940 to 1962

 The fall of 1940 saw the membership rise to 110 members.
 Later that semester, the band performed in front of the Governor and State Legislature in Austin, Texas, giving a tribute to all state teacher colleges by playing their fight songs or alma maters.
 Starting with the 1941 football season, the band began regular halftime shows and performed at eight of ten games.
 1942 saw lowered numbers regarding band size.
 The year started with sixty-five members, much lower when compared to the 110 members in the band just two years prior.
 By the end of the spring semester, only twenty-five members remained.
 The next year, Sam Houston's enrollment dwindled due to World War II to the point where there was no football team to perform for.
 At war's end, the band slowly began to increase in numbers, reaching eighty-five members by the 1949 school year.

 In 1953, a sorority for female band members was created, the Progressive Band Women's Association, and was open to any girl in the band maintaining a C average.
 The sorority later affiliated with a national group, becoming the Alpha Omicron chapter of Tau Beta Sigma.

 In 1954 the football team accepted an invitation to play in the Refrigerator Bowl in Indiana.
 No funds were available for the band to travel to the game, so the band members ran fundraisers and performed odd jobs to raise the funds while dressed as "hobos".
 The twenty-five hundred dollar goal was met.
 The Famous Bearkat Band name was used to describe and introduce the band as early as 1950, and by 1956 the name became a regular part of the band's introduction for football games.